INSERT COIN TO CONTINUE

 RE:WIRED Museum & Arcade CIC is a community-run organisation based in Teesside dedicated to preserving the technology that shaped our world.
 From the earliest home computers and arcade cabinets to the consoles and gadgets that defined generations, we collect, restore and celebrate the machines that changed everything.

-We believe that understanding where technology came from is the key to shaping where it goes next.
+Understanding where technology came from is the key to shaping where it goes next.
 By putting vintage tech into young people's hands, we spark curiosity, build confidence, and open pathways into the tech careers that will define the future.

 Through hands-on workshops, exhibitions and outreach, we show young people the fundamentals of computing — from soldering circuits to writing BASIC.
 Skills that translate directly into modern tech careers.